TediusTimmy/BC-DeciCalc/Manuel.md

 Exponentiation and remainder are not native operations in the spreadsheet.
 These rules allow repeated multiplication operations to converge on the global scale variable, while allowing parallel computations that have increased precision (so long as division isn't used).
 Also note that the number system is not closed under division, and that division by zero throws an error, which kills all current processing, rather than returning an error value.

 The biggest difference between this implementation of BCMath and POSIX bc is that all operations are rounded.
 The default rounding mode is TIES TO EVEN.
 This can be changed (but it's not intuitive).

+#### Why fixed-point?

+If we look at the motivation behind [PEP 327](https://peps.python.org/pep-0327/#motivation), we see that one intent of implementing decimal was for monetary considerations.
+And that is why I went with fixed-point: the amount of wrapper code for doing money with arbitrary-precision fixed-point is less than that for doing money with arbitrary-precision floating-point.
+With fixed-point, you already know the scale that you care about, and you let the number grow in the direction you don't care about (you care about the number of digits to the right of the decimal point, and don't care how the number grows to the left).
+With floating-point, you have to check every operation for the inexact flag and raise the working precision in order to maintain your pennies.

+The other consideration I had was logarithmic encoding.
+If you look at [this issue](https://github.com/gavinhoward/bc/issues/66), the individual wants `((169287^137)^920)^13256118217109` or `169287^1670801140084418360`.
+The only way to handle that with most modern computers is by computing the logarithm.
+Or, you have Matt Parker's `pi^pi^pi^pi` [video](https://www.youtube.com/watch?v=BdHFLfv-ThQ).
+Or [Austin trying to compute the number of states of the Minecraft world](https://www.youtube.com/watch?v=kgveHrqM9KI).
+It is easier to deal with these numbers as the logarithm of the number.
+In this encoding, the scale of the number (the number of digits in the mantissa) is the precision of the significand in a floating-point number with an arbitrary-precision exponent.
+(And now you know why the significand of a floating-point number is often called the mantissa: this relationship.)

+The only real issue is that scale is not as intuitive for algorithms.
+Mainly significant figures: floating-point at the limit of precision better follows significant figures rules.
+Take the `Pow(x;y)` function.
+The naive approach is `Exp(y*Log(x))`.
+If you analyze the results of `Pow(1024;32.1)` (which is the EXACT value `2^321`) by increasing and decreasing the working scale, you find a direct link between the digits of scale and the correct digits of the result.
+If you are working in precision, as in arbitrary-precision floating-point, then this mathematical relationship just works.
+When working in scale, extra work needs to be done due to significant figures.

+Pros:
+* Better fit for money
+* Better fit for logarithmic encoding

+Cons:
+* Not as intuitive for significant figures

 ## Starting the Program